Coronavirus digest: Taiwan raises COVID alert level amid spike | DW | 15.05.2021

 Germany recorded 7,894 new cases of the virus, taking the country’s total COVID tally to 3,584,934, according to data from the Robert Koch Institute (RKI) for infectious diseases.
 With 177 virus-related deaths, the country’s reported death toll rose to 86,025.

-A recent poll has revealed that Germans were against lifting coronavirus-related restrictions for people who have been fully vaccinated.
+A poll has found that Germans are against lifting coronavirus-related restrictions for people who have been fully vaccinated.
 The poll by YouGov indicated that 32% of people said no group should receive benefits until everyone had the opportunity to be vaccinated, and 21% said fully vaccinated and recovered people should not be treated differently.

 German health officials have also put Britain back on the list of coronavirus "risk areas" amid fears over the spread of the Indian COVID-19 variant there.
 The move comes despite the UK's vaccination drive that has seen its citizens taken off travel red lists across the world.